apache/mesos/docs/configuration.md

     --oversubscribed_resources_interval=VALUE
   </td>
   <td>
-The slave periodically updates the master with the current estimation about the total amount of oversubscribed resources that are allocated and available.
+The agent periodically updates the master with the current estimation about the total amount of oversubscribed resources that are allocated and available.
 The interval between updates is controlled by this flag.
 (default: 15secs)